laurencemadsen/Android-Conways-Game-Of-Life/README.md

 # Android-Conways-Game-Of-Life
-Implementation of Conway's Game of Life for Android done by myself and @laurencemadsen
+Implementation of Conway's Game of Life for Android done by myself and @ElDeivis

 ![](https://i.imgur.com/eluaOCD.png)